-It’s that time of year again when fresh-faced young hopefuls hit the public affairs market all scrubbed, shiny and optimistic.
+It’s that time of year again when fresh-faced young hopefuls hit the Public Affairs jobs market all scrubbed, shiny and optimistic.
 And my time-trampled, jaded face is held in my hands in anticipation of the horrors to come.

 Sometimes I’m pleasantly surprised but often I’m compelled to offer help.
 In fairness to grads, those of greater experience can also disappoint but before you’re overwhelmed by my positivity, let’s crack on.

 The sole purpose of a CV is to get an interview and therefore a Public Affairs job, making it a pretty important document.
 So for that initial impression, make it clear and easy on the eye.
 What does this mean?

 Bullet points – love them!
 They’re aesthetically pleasing, look punchy and help you arrange your thoughts;